telwoo/final-project/README.md

-## Segment 2 (Week 2)
+## Week 2

 ### Roles

-- Roles
-	- Square:
+- Square: Graeme and Suchitra
-		- Graeme:
-		- Suchitra:

-	- Triangle:
-		- Matthew:
-		- Chauntel:
-	- Circle:
 - Graeme
-		- Chauntel

-	- X:
+    - Description of Preliminary Data Preprocessing:
+        - Initially, as we conducted the preliminary data processing we recognized the data is originally formatted sufficiently.
+    - Description of preliminary feature engineering and preliminary feature selection, including the team's decision-making process
+        - As a team we have aligned on using the following as model features: carat, cut, color, clarity, table_depth, table_width, x, y, and z.
+All of the following features in the dataset are well defined and are not dependent of each other.
+        - One hot encoding was used to convert categorical features (cut, color, and clarity) to numerical features for model input.
-		- Matt
+        -

+Suchitra:
+Triangle: Matthew and Chauntel
+Matthew:
+Chauntel:
+Circle: Graeme and Chauntel
+Graeme:
+Chauntel:
-		- Suchitra
+X: Matt and Suchitra
+Matthew:
+Suchitra:

-## Segment 3 (Week 3)
+## Week 3

 ### Roles
 - Square: Matt